bowman2001/perplexdoc/content/doc/basic/specialchar/index.md

 ### Breaking Words — or not

-The major browsers do support hyphenation nowadays, Perplex includes a [polyfill][hy] for the ones that don’t.
-That’s why we usually don’t need to introduce soft hyphens anymore.
+The major browsers do support hyphenation for a few languages, Perplex includes a [polyfill][hy] for the missing ones.
+That’s why we usually don’t need to place soft hyphens.

 The non-breaking entities are meant for situations where characters or words should never be separated by a new line.